Rod Library--Special Collections

 Mrs. Devitt and Mr. Robinson had placed the cornerstone on a base of reinforced concrete that was twenty-four feet square and six feet deep.
 This foundation would support a tower that would be about 101 feet tall.
 The walls of the UNI Campanile would range from twenty to thirty-seven inches thick.
 The building materials would come from several midwestern sites: the granite base from Sauk Rapids, Minnesota; the brick from Rockford, Illinois; and the limestone from Bedford, Indiana.
 The brick would be laid in an English cross bond pattern.
-The inscription on the base of the structure would read: "In Memory of Founders and Builders of Iowa State Teachers College."
+The inscription on the base of the structure, suggested by college alumnus and Business Manager Benjamin Boardman, would read: "In Memory of Founders and Builders of Iowa State Teachers College."
 The projected dedication date was May 31, 1926.

 President Seerley, with masons, trowel,

 and level at Campanile.

 In the July 29, 1925, issue of the College Eye, the Campanile and the 1920s fad for crossword puzzles came together in the following illustraton.

 College Eye crossword puzzle, 1925.